urbit/docs/docs.md

 Check out the [technical overview](about/overview) for a high-level architecture description.
 To install and run Urbit, head to the Using section, starting with the [installation guide](using/install) and continuing forward.

-To begin developing for Urbit, start by learning Hoon [syntax](hoon/syntax), then walk through the [Arvo tutorials](arvo).
+To begin developing for Urbit, start by walking through [Urbytes](https://urbit.org/docs/byte/0).
+After that, delve into Hoon [syntax](hoon/syntax) directly, then walk through the [Arvo tutorials](arvo).
 The examples and exercises in Arvo will teach you to build high-level programs and interact with the network.

 Dig into the mechanics of Urbit with [Core Hoon](hoon).
 Refer back there for pure-code exercises and functions in the [standard library](hoon/library).